mohit2152sharma/bash-exmpls/while.md

 ```

 - Using `while` loop with pipe operator
-  - [!NOTE] In the statement `lhs | rhs`, the `rhs` statement runs in a separate child process.
+  > [!NOTE] In the statement `lhs | rhs`, the `rhs` statement runs in a separate subshell.
 The variables created or updated in the `rhs` statement do not propogate to the parent process.